 If you know that a player is only playing on your table (I know this is never a certainty, but if you are pretty sure), then you can make some very sound and informed decisions from the speed at which they play each turn.
 Here are a few rules to help you to read your online opponents better.

 Five online poker tells

-If a “check” has been preceded by a long pause, then they probably have a week hand.
+1. If a “check” has been preceded by a long pause, then they probably have a weak hand.

 This is a similar tactic to the one mentioned above, in that it is a piece of reverse psychology.
 Taking a long time to place a bet can indicate uncertainty, but because most people are aware of this, purposefully appearing to take your time can make it look like you are uncertain, when in fact you actually have a good hand.

 3. Betting immediately usually indicates a strong hand.

 When a person bets very quickly, especially at the turn and the river, then this would normally indicate a strong hand.
 The aim here is to intimidate fellow opponents into calling; it is quite an aggressive form of poker play.
 When you are faced with such a player, take into consideration their position around the table, who are they following?
 A player who is late to raise either has a really good hand or is trying to intimidate other players.

 4. When a player is quick to check this indicates a weak hand.